2017 World Touring Car Championship

-The 2017 World Touring Car Championship was the fourteenth and last season of the FIA World Touring Car Championship, and the thirteenth since the series was revived in 2005.
-For this season, there were a few rules changes.
+The 2017 FIA World Touring Car Championship was a motor racing competition organised by the Fédération Internationale de l'Automobile for Super 2000 Cars.
+It was the fourteenth and last season of the FIA World Touring Car Championship, and the thirteenth since the series was revived in 2005.

+The Drivers Championship was won by Thed Björk and the Manufacturers Championship by Volvo Polestar.